 As one of just two land grant institutions with colonial roots that predates all but two Ivy League schools, Delaware is a historically great American university.
-By some accounts the 8th oldest college in America, the University of Delaware traces its beginning to the Newark Academy (est. 1743) founded three years before the College of New Jersey (Princeton), eleven years before Kings College (Columbia University), and twelve years before the charter of the Academy of Philadelphia (University of Pennsylvania).
-During the First Great Awakening when congregations pushed for emerging beliefs in science, democracy, and the free press; the Presbyterian Synod appointed Francis Alison as master of the Newark Academy, a school he founded in 1743 in New London, Pennsylvania.
-Nine years later, Benjamin Franklin recruited Reverend Alison to be rector and later vice provost of the Academy of Philadelphia, a school that became the University of Pennsylvania.
-In the years before the American Revolution, the President of Yale called Alison "the greatest classical scholar in America especially in Greek."
+The University of Delaware traces its genesis to the Newark Academy (est. 1743) founded three years before the College of New Jersey (Princeton), eleven years before Kings College (Columbia University), and twelve years before the Academy of Philadelphia (University of Pennsylvania).
+During the First Great Awakening when congregations pushed for emerging beliefs in science, democracy, and the free press; the Presbyterian Synod appointed Francis Allison as master of the Newark Academy, a school he founded in 1743 in New London, Pennsylvania.
+Nine years later, Benjamin Franklin recruited Reverend Allison to be rector and later vice provost of the Academy of Philadelphia, a school that became the University of Pennsylvania.
+The President of Yale called Allison "the greatest classical scholar in America especially in Greek."

 In 1769, two years after the Academy moved a few miles south to Newark in the three lower counties of Pennsylvania, Lieutenant Governor John Penn of Pennsylvania signed the Newark Academy charter which was later joined with the charter of New Ark College in 1833.
-Four students of Francis Alison and Newark Academy signed the Declaration of Independence in 1776, Thomas McKean and George Read from Delaware and Benjamin Rush and James Smith from Pennsylvania.
+Four students of Francis Allison and Newark Academy signed the Declaration of Independence in 1776 - Thomas McKean and George Read from Delaware and Benjamin Rush and James Smith from Pennsylvania.
 John Maclean, the tenth President of Princeton, wrote that the Newark Academy was a school where the course of work was better than or comparable to the College of New Jersey (Princeton) and equal to the curriculum delivered by Harvard and Yale (Ryden 1935).

 The historic British march from Chesapeake Bay through the Newark Academy to the Battle of the Brandywine was memorable to the residents of the "Athens of Delaware."
 On September 8, 1777, five days after Delaware's only Revolutionary War battle at Cooch's Bridge on the Christina River near Iron Hill, the British broke camp by the "light of a remarkable borealis".
 As Edward Cooch (1940) wrote, "at quarter past seven they (the British) passed through Newark ... north on Academy Street, east on Main Street at the Newark Academy, north on Chapel Street, crossing the White Clay Creek into Mill Creek Hundred."
 Elliott Hall on 26 East Main Street, now a University of Delaware building, is the only remaining structure in Newark that stood in 1777.
 When the British marched past the Academy Building on Main Street in Newark, cobblers in the shoe factory there fired with no casualties.
 The Newark Academy Trustees sent their funds to Wilmington but Delaware President Thomas McKean wrote to General Washington that the British seized these assets from a ship anchored in the Delaware River.
-The mascot of the University of Delaware is the state bird, the "Fightin' Blue Hen" named after the tenacious Delaware Continental regiments who fought with George Washington against the British at Long Island, Trenton, and Princeton.